AmirShkolnik/DivingCenter_API/README.md

 [Back to top](#table-of-contents)

-You can explain the User model as follows:

 ### User Model

 The User model is a fundamental component of the diving center application, serving as the cornerstone for user authentication, authorization, and management.
 This model leverages Django's built-in User model, which provides a robust and secure foundation for handling user-related functionalities.